cybozu-go/moco/docs/example_mysql_cluster.md

 It is a good practice to specify the resource requests.

 There are 2 probes in the example: the liveness probe and the readiness probe.
-The liveness probe uses `/ping.sh` to check whether the MySQL server is running or not.
+The liveness probe uses `/moco-bin/moco-agent ping` in the `mysqld` container to check whether the MySQL server is running or not.
-This script is recommended to be included in the MySQL container image.
 The readiness probe uses the `/health` endpoint to check the status of the MySQL server.
-This endpoint is handled by the sidecar container `agent`, which is added by MOCO.
+This endpoint is handled by `/moco-bin/moco-agent server` in the sidecar container `agent`, which is added by MOCO.

-The executable file for `agent` is bundled in the MySQL container image.
+The executable file `/moco-bin/moco-agent` is inserted into each container by an init container.
+So you need not prepare the moco-agent binary.

 ### logging containers